CliffordEdewor/CliffordEdewor/README.md

 As the **HND Pioneer President of NACOS PTI Chapter**, I advanced student leadership in **cybersecurity, AI, and cloud computing**, fostering innovation and professional growth.

-I currently serve as an **IT/OT Security Operations Officer** with **Sinic Engineering Limited**, contractor to **Segilola Resources Operating Limited (a subsidiary of Thor Explorations Ltd)**, where I oversee control room systems, networked security infrastructure, and ensure secure, efficient operations within a safety-critical mining environment.
+I currently serve as an **IT/OT Security Operations Officer** with **Sinic Engineering Limited**, contractor to **Segilola Resources Operating Limited (a subsidiary of Thor Explorations Ltd)**.
+I oversee control room systems, secure networked security infrastructure, and enforce cybersecurity controls to maintain safe, efficient, and compliant operations within a safety-critical mining environment.

 ---